beartype/beartype/README.rst

 Unlike comparable runtime type checkers (e.g., enforce_, pytypes_, typeguard_),
 beartype decorates callables with dynamically generated wrappers efficiently type-checking each parameter passed to and value returned from those callables in constant time.
-Since "performance by default" is beartype's first-class concern, generated wrappers are guaranteed to:
+Since "performance by default" is our first-class concern, generated wrappers are guaranteed to:

 * Exhibit `O(1) constant-time complexity with negligible constant factors
   <Timings_>`__.
-* Be either more efficient (in the common case) or exactly as efficient minus the cost of an additional stack frame (in the worst case) as semantically equivalent type-checking implemented by hand, *which no one should ever do.*
+* Be either more efficient (in the common case) or exactly as efficient minus the cost of an additional stack frame (in the worst case) as equivalent type-checking implemented by hand, *which no one should ever do.*

 Cheatsheet
 ==========